Kenjutsu: Early development

 These schools form the ancestors for many descendent styles, for example, from Ittō ryū has branched Ono-ha Ittō ryū and Mizoguchi-ha Ittō-ryū (among many others).

-On the island of Okinawa, the art of Udundi includes a unique method of both Kenjutsu and Iaijutsu.
+On the island of Okinawa, the art of Udundi includes a unique style of both Kenjutsu and Iaijutsu.
 This is the only surviving sword system from Okinawa.
 It was the martial art of the noble Motobu family during the Ryukyu Kingdom.

 Edo period

-During the Edo period schools proliferated to number more than 500, and training techniques and equipment advanced.
-The 19th century led to the development of the bamboo practice sword, the shinai, and protective armor, bogu.
-This allowed practice of full speed techniques in sparring, while reducing risk of serious harm to the practitioner.
-Before this, training in Kenjutsu had consisted mainly of basic technique practice and paired kata, using solid wooden practice swords (bokutō) or live blades.
+During the Edo period (1603–1868), kenjutsu schools (ryū) proliferated, with more than 500 styles recorded.
+Training methods and equipment evolved significantly during this time.
+In the 19th century, the development of the bamboo practice sword (shinai) and protective armor (bōgu) enabled practitioners to engage in full-speed sparring while minimizing the risk of serious injury.
+Prior to these innovations, kenjutsu training typically consisted of practicing fundamental techniques and paired kata using solid wooden swords (bokutō) or, in some cases, live blades.

 Decline

 Beginning in 1868, the Meiji Restoration led to the breakup of the military class and the modernization of Japan along the lines of western industrial nations.
 As the samurai class was officially dissolved at this time, kenjutsu fell into decline, an unpopular reminder of the past.
 This decline continued for approximately 20 years, until rising national confidence led to an increase of the uptake of traditional sword arts again, particularly in the military and the police.

 In 1886 the Japanese Police gathered together kata from a variety of kenjutsu schools into a standardised set for training purposes.
 This process of standardization of martial training continued when, in 1895, a body for martial arts in Japan, the Dai Nippon Butoku Kai, was established.
 Work on standardizing kenjutsu kata continued for years, with several groups involved until in 1912 an edict was released by the Dai Nippon Butoku Kai.
 This edict highlighted a lack of unity in teaching and introduced a standard core teaching curriculum to which the individual kenjutsu schools would add their distinctive techniques.
 This core curriculum, and its ten kata evolved into the modern martial art of kendo.
 This point could be regarded as the end of the development of Kendo.
 Kata was provided for the unification of many schools to enable them to pass on the techniques and spirit of the Japanese sword.